maykinmedia/objects-api/docs/api/usage.rst

         }
     ]

-Retrieve a history of an object
+Retrieve the history of an object
 -------------------------------
-Objects API supports versioning, i.e. when object is updated its previous states which are called here as object records can also be accessed.
+The Objects API supports versioning, i.e. when an object is updated, its previous states can also be retrieved.
+In the API these are called ``records``.

 .. code-block:: http